How to Earn Credit Toward a Master’s Degree While Pursuing Your Bachelor’s | Smart Track

 If you’re looking for a way to gain a competitive edge in your field with a master’s degree, Smart Track can help you earn combined bachelor’s and master’s credits.
 To start taking advantage of this program, contact an Ashford advisor today.

-Written by Kelsey Bober, Content Manager for Bridgepoint Education, and edited by Erin Ansley, Content Specialist for Zovio
+Written by Kelsey Bober, and edited by Erin Ansley, Content Specialist for Zovio